 The Authenticated Internet Protocol is derived from the Internet Key Exchange (IKE) Protocol, as specified in [RFC2409].
 The Authenticated Internet Protocol supports a more generalized authentication exchange than IKE.
 This protocol also supports optimizations in key exchange and policy discoverability.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary